SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_http_server_provisioning/readme.md

 > Note:
 >
 > 1. This application provides the facility to configure the Access Point’s IP Parameters.
 The IPv4 address for the Silicon Labs Access point is **192.168.10.10** and the IPv6 address for the Silicon Labs Access point is **2001:db8:0:1::121**
 > 2. In concurrent mode, the IP networks of Silicon Labs STA and Silicon Labs Access Point should both be different.
-Configure Wireless Access Point IP network (Ex: 192.168.0.1) other than Silicon Labs Access point IP network.
+Configure Wireless Access Point IP network (Ex: IPv4:- 192.168.0.1 and IPv6:- 2401:4290:1245:11ed::121) other than Silicon Labs Access point IP network.

 #### Open **sl_wifi_device.h** file.
 User can also refer the `sl_wifi_default_concurrent_v6_configuration` and can modify/create configurations as per their needs and requirements
 >